Springer categories for regular centralizers in well-generated complex braid groups: Properties of Springer categories

 \subsection{Presentation by Hurwitz relations}

-As a category of periodic elements, $\Cc$ has been defined by the categorical presentation $\langle \Ss_p^q ~|~ R_p^q\rangle^+$.
-In practice, we want a presentation with less generators, for instance with only the atoms of $\Cc$ as generators.
-Such a result is known in the case of the dual braid monoid $M(c)$, which is presented by its atoms, endowed with the Hurwitz relations (see Remark \ref{rem:egalitesdesimpledelongueur2}).
+We defined Springer categories via a presentation by generators and relations.
+For computational application, we would like to have a presentation of Springer categories involving fewer generators and relations than the defining presentation.
+Such a result is known for dual braid monoids, which are presented by their atoms, endowed with all Hurwitz relations (see Remark \ref{rem:egalitesdesimpledelongueur2}).

-Let $\Aa$ be the set of atoms of $\Cc$.
-Recall from Lemma \ref{lem:atoms_of_periodic_cat} that $\Aa$ is made of the simples $(a,b)$ such that $a$ admits no proper $\phi^q$-invariant left-divisor in $M(c)$.